 The first task is to buy at the right price, but what is the right price?
 Different investors will have different answers, but they would all agree that you should buy below what the future price will be.

-Look for companies that post year-to-year growth in earnings (an occasional hiccup during recessions is acceptable).
-While this is not a perfect metric (remember accounting charges can reduce earnings), it is one you should look at.
+You should look for companies that post year-to-year growth in earnings (an occasional hiccup during recessions is acceptable).
+While this is not a perfect metric (remember, accounting changes can reduce earnings), it is one you should look at.

 Free Cash Flow

-Another way to think of this is how much cash you could pull out of the business without forcing a change in operations (closing plants, layoffs and so on).
+Another way to think of this is how much cash you could pull out of the business without forcing a change in operations (closing plants, layoffs, and so on).

 Return on Assets (ROA)

 For example, two companies each have $100 in assets.
-One company uses those assets to create $5 in earnings, while the other company uses the same amount of assets to create $15 in earnings.
+One company uses those assets to create $5 in earnings, while the other uses the same amount of assets to make $15 in earnings.
 Which would you choose to own?

 Return on Equity (ROE)

-Return on equity considers how well the company uses investors' capital and includes the debt.
-It is very important to compare companies in the same sector.
-If a company has an ROE that is much higher than its sector, be careful that something unusual is boosting the number (recent acquisitions, buying back stock and so on).
+Return on equity considers how well the company uses investors' capital and includes leverage (debt).
+If a company has an ROE that is much higher than its sector, be alert for something unusual boosting the number (recent acquisitions, buying back stock, and so on).